Alec Douglas-Home: Appointment

+Objection at appointment

 The opposition Labour party protested at Home's appointment; its leader, Hugh Gaitskell, said that it was "constitutionally objectionable" for a peer to be in charge of the Foreign Office.
 Macmillan responded that an accident of birth should not be allowed to deny him the services of "the best man for the job – the man I want at my side".
 Hurd comments, "Like all such artificial commotions it died down after a time (and indeed was not renewed with any strength nineteen years later when Margaret Thatcher appointed another peer, Lord Carrington, to the same post)".
 The Home–Heath partnership worked well.
 Despite their different backgrounds and ages – Home an Edwardian aristocrat and Heath a lower-middle class meritocrat raised in the inter-war years – the two men respected and liked one another.
 Home supported Macmillan's ambition to get Britain into the EEC, and was happy to leave the negotiations in Heath's hands.